unisse-courses/s14-mp3/UPDATES.md

   - [ ] Save Button -> Should update the user info in the db
   - [ ] Account info should be pre-loaded na

+2. IN GENERAL
+- [ ] Each page AFTER LOGIN should have its own route ("/:id")
+  - [ ] Can see the current user's info in navbar
+  - [ ] Can see the current user's info after clicking their profile FROM Navbar

 THEN im not sure if need MVC agad but the last thing to do is:

-2. CSS THINGS (do this after all the db things)
+3. CSS THINGS (do this after all the db things)
   - fix logos
     - logos in index.hbs (guest icon & registered user account icon)
     - brand logo in navbar (fixed size so its not stretched)